|

 The Swine Market premises are quite

-large, for a Nantwich store, and the question now will be who would
+a Nantwich store, and the question now would be who would

 Woolworth's store in Nantwich in my life time, although when I first